Champii/Nodulator/README.md

     @Put '/:id/levelUp' ~> it.instance.LevelUp!

 # We create a resource, and we attach the PlayerRoute
-class Players extends Nodulator.Resource 'player', PlayerRoute
+class Players extends N.Resource 'player', PlayerRoute

   # We create a LevelUp method
   # If you dont provide done callback,